St Andrew's Church, Jerusalem: Scottish missions and presence

 Following the Second World War, the British Mandate for Palestine lasted until 1948.
 This substantially increased the number of Scots living and working in Jerusalem.
 Following the end of the mandate and the establishment of the State of Israel, the number of Scots working in Jerusalem dropped drastically.
 The church's location very near the 'Green Line' politically dividing Jerusalem, cut it off from the Christian community in the Old City.

 Present

 The current Minister As of 2022 is Rev. Dr Stewart Gillan.

 The church is open for services on Sundays and runs a hotel/guesthouse.

-According to the biblical scholar James Tabor, St Andrew's Church could possibly be the site of the historical Golgotha where Jesus Christ was crucified two thousand years ago.

 Building

 The church was designed in 1927 by the British architect Clifford Holliday, who headed his own private practice in the city.
 Its clean, plain silhouette stands across the Hinnom Valley from the Old City walls, and together with the wing housing the hospice evokes the outline of a Highland castle with a keep.
 The building contains Western as well as Eastern elements, with details reminding of Crusader-style architecture, but also with Armenian decorative tiles.
 The stained glass windows are built with blue Hebron glass set in stucco panels, in typical Art-Deco geometric fashion and combining the Latin with the x-shaped Scottish Saint Andrew's cross.

 A plaque set in the floor in front of the communion table is dedicated to King Robert Bruce, whose dying wish was to have his heart buried in Jerusalem.
 His comrade-in-arms, Sir James Douglas, attempted to bring it to the Holy Land but fell in battle while on his way through Spain.
 Bruce's heart and Douglas' remains were returned to Scotland.